 • Calling any oscillation SHM.
 Oscillation alone is not enough; the restoring force must be proportional to displacement.

-• Forgetting the minus sign in F=kxF = -kx.
-Without it, the force would point away from equilibrium instead of toward it.
+• Dropping the minus sign in F=kxF = -kx.
+Without it the force would point away from equilibrium.

 • Mixing up amplitude and period.
-Amplitude tells you how far the object moves from equilibrium.
-Period tells you how long one cycle takes.
+Amplitude is how far the object moves; period is how long one cycle takes.
+Note that the period is independent of amplitude.

 • Assuming a pendulum is always SHM.
 A simple pendulum is only approximately SHM for small angular displacements.